RichardByrne95/CI-MS4-TuckIn/README.md

 -   Add a minimum delivery threshold
 -   Add an optional delivery threshold for free delivery
 -   Add ASAP to delivery time options
+-   Allow a user to proceed with their order if a restaurant closes while the user is in the processing of ordering.

 ## Technologies Used